-HFMD is usually a mild, self-limiting disease that resolves by itself seven to 10 days after symptoms first appear, although some strains of the virus may present more severe symptoms.
+HFMD is usually a mild, self-limiting disease that resolves by itself around seven days after symptoms first appear.
+However, some strains of the virus may cause more severe symptoms.
 Recommended treatment may include:

-- Medications such as paracetamol that relieve pain and reduce fever.
+- Paracetamol to relieve pain and reduce fever

-- Preventing infection of the blisters by trimming children’s fingernails short and washing hands frequently with soap and warm water.
+- Preventing infection of the blisters by trimming a child's fingernails short and washing hands frequently with soap and warm water

-- Encouraging adequate fluid intake - ice chips and iceblocks can be soothing on the mouth as well as providing fluid intake.
+- Encouraging fluid intake.
+Fluids should be sipped frequently during the illness.
+Ice chips and iceblocks can be soothing on the mouth as well as providing fluid

-- Rest is also important in assisting overall recovery.
+- Rest is also important in assisting recovery.

 There are no anti-viral medications available for treatment of HFMD.

-It is therefore important to watch for any signs of complications.
-Consult a doctor if the fever is particularly high or persists for more than 24 hours.
-Consult a doctor immediately if the child seems very sick, confused or difficult to wake, has trouble walking or has a stiff neck.
+and encephalitis (inflammation of the brain).
+Consult a doctor if a child's fever is particularly high or persists for more than 24 hours; do so immediately if your child seems very sick, confused or difficult to wake, has trouble walking or has a stiff neck.

-In order to help prevent the spread of the condition, it is usually recommended that children are kept home from school or childcare while the blisters in the mouth and on the hands and/or feet are present.
+To help prevent the spread of HFMD children should be kept home from school or childcare while the blisters in their mouth and on their hands and feet are present.